toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 Some specific conditions could cause hotels to generate significantly more updates per day.
 If you feel that your hotel will consistently generate more than 180 updates per product, please request help from Expedia through your Connectivity Account Manager.

 #### Counting how many updates are included in a message
 Expedia has specific rules and recommendations around message bundling, specifically related to how many updates are included in any one given message.
-Update count is defined as follow:
+Update count is defined as follows:
 Expedia defines the Update Count of an AR message as the number of distinct data elements being changed by that message.
-Each individual rate, restriction or status change for one stay date is counted as 1 update
+Each individual rate, restriction or status change for one stay date is counted as one update.
-For example, the following message excerpt contains 3 updates: number of rooms, a rate and a CTD restriction for 1 day.
+For example, the following message excerpt contains 3 updates: number of rooms, a rate and a CTD restriction for one day.

 ```xml
 <AvailRateUpdate>